Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Introduction

-In a more abstract view, we tackle the problem of using side information on document similarity in the online learning-to-rank setting.
-We focus on the case of ``ideally clean" similarity data, with a two-pronged high-level question: how to model such data, and how to use it algorithmically.
-We believe that studying the ``clean" case is useful (and perhaps necessary) to inform and guide the corresponding data-driven work.
+In this paper we consider a ``perfect world'' scenario: there exists an informative distance function which meaningfully describes similarity between documents in a ranked setting, and an algorithm has access to such function.
+We focus on two high-level questions: How to represent the knowledge of document similarity, and how to use it algorithmically in a bandit setting.
+We believe that studying such ``perfect world'' scenario is useful, and perhaps necessary, to inform and guide the corresponding data-driven work.